corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 ## Communication between parties

-In order to create a communication session between your initiator flow and the receiver flow you must call `initiateFlow(party: Party): FlowSession`
+To create a communication session between your `initiator` flow and the `receiver` flow, you must call `initiateFlow(party: Party): FlowSession`.

-`FlowSession` instances in turn provide three functions:
+`FlowSession` instances provide three functions:

 * `send(payload: Any)`
   * Sends the `payload` object